mikee47/Timezone/README.rst

 The clock itself can best be kept correct using NTP.
 However, keeping the timezone offset correct is another matter.

-The standard C library provides support for time conversions but using those from C++ code is clunky and error-prone.
+The standard C library provides support for time conversions via POSIX strings, but using those from C++ code is clunky and error-prone.

 Also, `rules change <https://www.timeanddate.com/time/europe/eu-dst.html>`__.
 Not often, but nowadays users expect systems to take care of this stuff itself.